Stainlessinox decorative finishes - an architectural delight

 Vibration:The surface finish of the sheets is obtained through a non-directional brushing which gives a matt effect.

 Brushed:The finish is obtained by unidirectional brushing; the brushed effect could be more or less accentuated depending on the used grain.

 Super Mirror: Super Mirror finish is a non-directional polishing that makes the steel sheet surface highly reflective.

-Bead Blasted: Bead Blasting finish is produced by the impact of glass microspheres onto the steel surface; the result is a uniform surface with low reflectivity.
+Bead Blast: Bead Blasting finish is produced by the impact of glass microspheres onto the steel surface; the result is a uniform surface with low reflectivity.